To increase the availability and quality of African American arts and culture.

 Barbara Wanzo has invested over 25 years in the corporate sector employing her leadership expertise in new business start-ups, technology, sales and marketing.
 Barbara seized the opportunity to launch a new nonprofit arts organization when hired as Executive Director for Black Arts MKE.
 The organization's mission is to increase the availability and quality African American arts and culture.
 Embracing the core values of integrity, innovation, and growth, Barbara is an exceptional business leader, public speaker and change agent.
 She serves on Black Arts Fest MKE and Next Door Foundation boards.
 Barbara holds an Executive MBA from Marquette University.

-Kyndal J., Outreach - Arts Education, Artistic Associate
+Kyndal Johnson, Outreach - Arts Education, Artistic Associate

 Kyndal is a multi-faceted creative.
 She ventures in the art of singing, songwriting , fashion, and creative directing.
 She combines her many talents with confidence and style, curating a complete experience.
 Kyndal J. works heavily curating fashion experiences with theater